WLCG-AuthZ-WG/common-jwt-profile/profile.md

 Token lifetime recommendations should rather be considered per workflow, with the following table providing **default** values.
-If these values are not suitable for a given workflow, alternative mitigation MUST be agreed within the community and put in place to keep the security risks of that workflow at a level that is deemed acceptable:
+If these values are not suitable for a given workflow, alternative **mitigation** MUST be **agreed** through a risk assessment involving security experts within the affected community and **put in place** to keep the security risks of that workflow at a level that is deemed acceptable:

 <table>